Drwalin/DimidiumVitae/Readme.txt

   All you need is to install OpenAL:
 	https://www.openal.org/downloads/

-  Then type in console (/release directory):
-    game.exe
+  On windows:
+    Type in console:
+      game
-  or double-click /release/game.exe executable
+    or double-click game.exe executable
+  On llinux:
+    Type in console:
+      ./game

 ============================================================================
 3. Controls